Web UI Overview

 General Settings

-The General settings section can be found in through the upper left hand menu and allows the Operator to modify general features of the UGV.
+The General settings section can be found accessing the Menu → Settings → General and allows the user to modify some general settings, both for the UI and the UGV.

 Coordinates